Coloby/quartz_notes/quartz_content/PublicNotes/Bloom's principles.md

-- Bloom's taxonomy - all is sorted by importance - [fonte](https://youtu.be/VcT8puLpNKA?t=243)
+- Bloom's taxonomy - all is sorted by importance - [fonte](https://youtu.be/VcT8puLpNKA?t=243) [newSrc](https://youtu.be/1xqerXscTsE)
+	- clarifications
 		- With "info" most of the time I'm referring to past knowledge and THEN about the topic itself
+		- if you start from high level (always try to do this), the outcomes from lower levels will be included (that's why it's a pyramid) + the ones unique for that level
-	1. Create - innovating trough [[Problem solving]] and steps below
+	1. Create - innovating trough [[Problem solving]] & steps below
+		- creating new info from what you know
 	2. [[Predicting]] "PACE"- Make conclusions with [[Critical thinking]]
 		- Predict - w [[Holistic thiking]]
 		- Aurgument - trough fallacies & inconsistency to destroy [[HT Aurgument]]